ctkjose/ide-project/README.md

 This configuration file can also be used to add configuration keys for your user tools.

-### User Tools ###
+## User Tools ##

-You can add your own costume tool scripts to the Project Panel.
-A tool script executes miscellaneous code.
+You can create your own tool scripts written in plain javascript to automate actions or add extra functionality.

-Tool scripts are JS scripts that you place in the folder `~/atom/exw-ide-tools/` and add an action that will be listed in the Tools menu of the project panel.
+Tool scripts are plain JS scripts that you place in the folder `~/atom/exw-ide-tools/`.
+The tool scripts are available in the Project Panel for easy access.

+> Run the command `exw-ide:reload-tools` in Atom's Command Palette to reload changes you make to your tool scripts or close and reload Atom.

+### Writing a tool script ###

+A tool is a plain object that defines a `title` for the script and the corresponding action on a function `onAction`:

 ```js
 tool = {